 - THE ECONOMIST

-Soprano Helen Hassinger's recent roles include Donna Anna in Don Giovanni, Mélisande in Pelléas et Mélisande, the title role in Picker’s Emmeline, Fiordiligi in Così fan tutte, the Countess in Le nozze di Figaro, Helena in A Midsummer Night's Dream, Soprano II in Glass’ Hydrogen Jukebox, St. Francis' Trainer in Little’s Vinkensport...or the Finch Opera, Paul's Inner Voice in The War Reporter, and The Angel in Eotvos’ Angels in America.
-Upcoming roles include Mother in Amahl and the Night Visitors.
+Soprano Helen Hassinger's recent roles include Donna Anna in Don Giovanni, Mother in Amahl and the Night Visitors, Mélisande in Pelléas et Mélisande, the title role in Picker’s Emmeline, Fiordiligi in Così fan tutte, the Countess in Le nozze di Figaro, Helena in A Midsummer Night's Dream, Soprano II in Glass’ Hydrogen Jukebox, St. Francis' Trainer in Little’s Vinkensport...or the Finch Opera, Paul's Inner Voice in The War Reporter, and The Angel in Eotvos’ Angels in America.

 In 2018, Ms. Hassinger sang the role of Donna Anna in Chautauqua Opera's mainstage production of Don Giovanni with maestro Steven Osgood and director Ned Canty.
 Ms. Hassinger also performed Mélisande in director E. Loren Meeker's praised production of Pelléas et Mélisande with the Boston University Opera Institute, where she was the 2018 recipient of the Phyllis Curtin Award.
 A supporter of new works, she sang the role of Isabel in Conrad Cumming and Mark Campbell's workshop of their new opera, Again and Again, and Again.

 Ms. Hassinger spent the summer of 2017 at the Chautauqua Opera Company (Chautauqua, New York) as an Apprentice Artist, where she reprised the role of Soprano II in Hydrogen Jukebox and sang "Ninfa" and "Spirito" in the U.S. stage premiere of Respighi's orchestral arrangement of Monteverdi’s L’Orfeo.